If you’ve worked on a team with more than two services, you’ve felt this pain.

 Mature engineering teams long ago solved a similar problem with infrastructure.

-Nobody commits Terraform configuration inside their application service repo.
-Infrastructure is a shared concern - it spans services, it has its own change cadence, it deserves deliberate review before anything is applied.
-So it lives in its own repo.
-When a service needs more infrastructure or a configuration change, the engineer opens a PR against the infra repo.
+Nobody leaves infrastructure undocumented and hopes for the best.
+It’s a shared concern - it spans services, it has its own change cadence, it deserves deliberate review before anything is applied.
+So it gets version-controlled and reviewed.
+When a service needs more infrastructure or a configuration change, the engineer opens a PR.
 The team reviews it.
 It gets merged.
 It gets applied.

 company-erd-repo/